"This is for my people, my culture, and our history."

 Bad Bunny is an Enneagram Type 7

 The core fear driving Type 7s?
 Being trapped, deprived, or stuck in emotional pain.
-They cope by staying in motion—mentally and physically.
+They cope by staying in motion, mentally and physically.
 New experiences, new ideas, new projects become their oxygen.

 Bad Bunny embodies this pattern, but in a uniquely grounded way.
 Most Type 7s scatter their energy across too many pursuits.
 Benito channels his into becoming world-class at each thing he attempts.

 "I'm taking advantage of this moment in my life when I can do whatever I want and wear what I want, so I get to live life more authentically," he told Harper's Bazaar.
-That's Type 7 philosophy distilled to its essence—seize the moment, reject artificial limits, live fully now.

 Bad Bunny's Upbringing